Infectious Disease Fellowship

 - Friday morning VA continuity clinic throughout fellowship (including longitudinal care of HIV patients)

-- Monday afternoon Travel Clinic expected to resume (4 months a year)
+- Monday afternoon Travel Clinic (4 months a year)

 - Thursday afternoon Bergan clinic (many hepatitis B and C; some HIV; some general ID) 4 months a year